 1. Vendor and Product Reality

 Google Vertex AI is the unified machine-learning and generative-AI platform of Google Cloud, consolidating what were previously separate AI Platform Training, AI Platform Prediction, AutoML, and Generative AI Studio offerings into a single product surface.
-Launched in its current form in 2021 and continuously expanded since, Vertex AI is the channel through which Google Cloud customers consume Gemini foundation models — Gemini 1.5 Pro, Gemini 1.5 Flash, the Gemini 2.0 family, and successor releases — alongside Google's open-weight Gemma models and a curated catalog of third-party models including Anthropic Claude and Meta Llama deployed through Model Garden.
+Launched in its current form in 2021 and continuously expanded since, Vertex AI is the channel through which Google Cloud customers consume Gemini foundation models, Gemini 1.5 Pro, Gemini 1.5 Flash, the Gemini 2.0 family, and successor releases, alongside Google's open-weight Gemma models and a curated catalog of third-party models including Anthropic Claude and Meta Llama deployed through Model Garden.

 The platform's scope is broad and well-engineered.
 Vertex AI Training supports custom training jobs at scale with Vizier hyperparameter tuning.
-Vertex AI Prediction and the more recent Vertex AI Endpoints provide managed model serving with autoscaling, traffic-splitting, and shadow deployments.
+Vertex AI Prediction and Vertex AI Endpoints provide managed model serving with autoscaling, traffic-splitting, and shadow deployments.
 Vertex AI Pipelines orchestrates ML workflows on top of Kubeflow.
 The generative-AI surface adds retrieval-augmented generation through Vertex AI Search and grounding with Google Search and customer datasets, the Agent Builder for assembling tool-using agents, the Evaluation Service for systematic quality measurement, and Model Armor for prompt-injection and content-safety filtering.
 Customer adoption is concentrated in Fortune 500 enterprises, public-sector agencies under FedRAMP authorization, and regulated industries that require the data-residency, VPC Service Controls, and Customer-Managed Encryption Keys posture that Google Cloud provides.

 The strengths are real.
 Gemini's long-context window and multimodal native support, the depth of grounding integrations with Google's index and the customer's own corpora, the maturity of the safety-filtering pipeline, and the operational rigor of Vertex AI Endpoints together make the platform a reference implementation of enterprise generative AI.
-Within its scope — generating, grounding, filtering, and serving model output reliably — Vertex AI is rigorous and increasingly the default choice for customers already invested in the Google Cloud stack.
+Within its scope, generating, grounding, filtering, and serving model output reliably, Vertex AI is rigorous and increasingly the default choice for customers already invested in the Google Cloud stack.

 2. The Architectural Gap

 The structural property Vertex AI's architecture does not exhibit is per-transition semantic admissibility against persistent agent state.
 The generation loop produces tokens, the safety filter scores the completed or streaming output for harmful content, the grounding layer verifies that cited facts are retrievable from the configured corpus, and the result is returned to the calling application.
-At no point in the architecture is the candidate output evaluated against the agent's ongoing semantic state — the trajectory of the conversation, the customer's current account or relationship status, the regulatory frame applicable to this specific interaction, the budget of semantic commitments the agent has already made — before the output is committed.
+At no point in the architecture is the candidate output evaluated against the agent's ongoing semantic state, the trajectory of the conversation, the customer's current account or relationship status, the regulatory frame applicable to this specific interaction, the budget of semantic commitments the agent has already made, before the output is committed.

 The gap matters because in enterprise applications, the failure modes that cause material harm are rarely raw harmfulness or simple hallucination.
 They are admissibility failures: a customer-service agent that promises a refund inconsistent with policy, a financial-advisory agent that volunteers guidance outside the customer's risk profile, a clinical-decision-support agent that suggests a treatment path inconsistent with the patient's documented contraindications, a legal-drafting agent that introduces a clause incompatible with terms agreed in a previous turn.
-Each of these outputs can be perfectly grounded — the cited facts are real — and perfectly safe under content-safety filters, and still semantically inadmissible against the agent's persistent state.
+Each of these outputs can be perfectly grounded, the cited facts are real, and perfectly safe under content-safety filters, and still semantically inadmissible against the agent's persistent state.

 Vertex AI cannot patch this from within the current architecture because grounding and safety operate on the content of a generated output, while admissibility operates on the relationship between an output and a persistent state external to the generation loop.
 Adding stronger safety filters does not produce admissibility evaluation; tuning grounding does not produce admissibility evaluation; even Model Armor's policy controls operate on prompt-and-response patterns rather than on transitions of an agent state.
-The admissibility gate is an architectural shape — a check inside the generation loop, parameterized by externally maintained agent state, with a defined rollback path on failure — that the current Vertex AI architecture does not contain.
+The admissibility gate is an architectural shape, a check inside the generation loop, parameterized by externally maintained agent state, with a defined rollback path on failure, that the current Vertex AI architecture does not contain.

-3. What the AQ Inference-Control Primitive Provides
+3. What the Inference Control Primitive Provides

 4. Composition Pathway